Bilstein 5000 Vs Bilstein 5160 Shock Absorber

 Swivel Hose Available

-In consideration of the apt features of 5160 series, the first thing pops up is the added reservoir that promotes heat dissipation and damping.
-When you drive off roads, the off-road hitches and twitches heat the vehicle.
-Reservoir multiplies the supply of oil and keeps the engine cool.
-This absorber is the representative of modern science ensure the easiest installation to your jeeps, trucks or SUVs.
+Considering the apt features of the 5160 series, the first thing that pops up is the added reservoir that promotes heat dissipation and damping.
+The off-road hitches and twitches heat the vehicle when you drive roads.
+The reservoir multiplies the supply of oil and keeps the engine cool.
+This absorber represents modern science to ensure the most straightforward installation for your jeeps, trucks, or SUVs.

-Bilstein 5100 has the largest piston body in its kind thus handling becomes very easy.
-This model also comes with digressive valving system to respond to any changes in roads or in your driving pattern.
-Apparently, 5100 series lacks the super steady off-road driving where it masters the on-road genre.
-To be precise this model works for your day to day safe roads and even inroads with few hitches but not for aggressive driving.
+Bilstein 5100 has the largest piston body of its kind thus handling becomes very easy.
+This model also has a digressive valving system to respond to road changes or driving patterns.
+5100 series lacks the super steady off-road driving where it masters the on-road genre.
+This model works for your day-to-day safe roads and even inroads with few hitches, but not for aggressive driving.

-To prolong the legacy of Bilstein, the 5160 series with its nano tube technology and extended body measure can be your first choice.
-Even you can have 360 degree swivels with the extraordinary banjo fitting.
+It was designed with a hydraulic-type system, making installation easier than most other brands.
+Still, if you don’t like how firm or loose the ride feels while driving around, Then two different rebound settings are available.
+To prolong the legacy of Bilstein, the 5160 series with its nanotube technology and extended body measure can be your first choice.
+Even you can have 360-degree swivels with the extraordinary banjo fitting.